 Every year, approximately 11,000 Americans suffer a traumatic spinal cord injury.
-Auto accidents are the leading cause of spinal cord injuries.
+Car accidents are the leading cause of spinal cord injuries.
 Other major causes include work injuries, falls, acts of violence, and sports injuries.
-In many cases these injuries are the fault of someone other than the victim.
+In many cases, these injuries are the fault of someone other than the victim.
 Spinal cord injury victims are often faced with a lifetime of medical and rehabilitation expenses, loss of income and pain and suffering.
-Because of their significant damages, victims should select a spinal cord injury lawyer that has extensive expertise, resources and an established record of significant results.
+Because of their significant damages, victims should select a Los Angeles spinal cord injury attorney that has extensive expertise, resources and an established record of significant results.

 A Review of The Reeves Law Group, Spinal Cord Injury Lawyers

 About the Spinal Cord